jazracherif/audacity_sdcnd/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of the following layers:
+1. Resizing the input into a 64x64 image.
+2. Center each picture around 0 and between -0.5 and 0.5.
+3. Add a convolution layer with 5 kernels of size 3x3
+4. Add a convolution layer with 10 kernels of size 3x3
+5. Add a MaxPooling layer with pool size 2
+6. Add a dropout layer with dropout=0.25
+7. Flatten the output.
+8. Use a fully conntected layer of size 50
+9. Add a dropout layer with dropout=0.5
+10. A fully connected layer with output size 1.

 Here is a visualization of the architecture